herrera-ignacio/cybersecurity-handbook/certs/security+/4/README.md

 1. Compare and contrast identity and access management concepts.
 2. Given a scenario, install and configure identity and access services.
+3. Given a scenario, implement identity and access management controls.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---